Athletics at the 2020 Summer Olympics – Men's 5000 metres: Qualification

 A National Olympic Committee (NOC) could enter up to 3 qualified athletes in the men's 5000 metres event if all athletes meet the entry standard or qualify by ranking during the qualifying period.
 (The limit of 3 has been in place since the 1930 Olympic Congress.)
 The qualifying standard is 13:13.50.
 This standard was "set for the sole purpose of qualifying athletes with exceptional performances unable to qualify through the IAAF World Rankings pathway."
 The world rankings, based on the average of the best five results for the athlete over the qualifying period and weighted by the importance of the meet, will then be used to qualify athletes until the cap of 42 is reached.

 The qualifying period was originally from 1 May 2019 to 29 June 2020.
 Due to the COVID-19 pandemic, the period was suspended from 6 April 2020 to 30 November 2020, with the end date extended to 29 June 2021.
 The world rankings period start date was also changed from 1 May 2019 to 30 June 2020; athletes who had met the qualifying standard during that time were still qualified, but those using world rankings would not be able to count performances during that time.
 The qualifying time standards could be obtained in various meets during the given period that have the approval of the IAAF.
 Both indoor and outdoor meets were eligible for qualifying.
 The most recent Area Championships may be counted in the ranking, even if not during the qualifying period.

 NOCs can also use their universality place—each NOC can enter one male athlete regardless of time if they had no male athletes meeting the entry standard for an athletics event—in the 5000 metres.

 Men's 5000 m

 Entry number: 42.
 4 withdrew after qualification ended, 2 universality places.

 Competition format

 The event continued to use the two-round format introduced in 2012.

 Records

-Prior to this competition, the existing world and Olympic records were as follows.
+Prior to this competition, the existing global and area records were as follows:

 The following national records were established during the competition: